WebOrigami/docs/content/builtins/tree/values.md

 ---
-title: values([tree])
+title: values(map)
 supertitle: "Tree."
 ---

-Returns an array of the top-level values in the tree.
+Returns an array of the top-level values in the map.

 ```console
 $ cat letters.yaml